-Pew works in close collaboration with organizations that share our commitment to rigorous research, measurable results, and public service.
-We value these collaborations and benefit from the support, knowledge, and advice we receive from our partners.
-These diverse projects bring resources, energy, and expertise to Pew; provide new perspectives and insights as our work moves forward; and offer valuable lessons from the experiences of organizations with a proven record of solving problems.
+We work in close collaboration with philanthropists and organizations that share our commitment to independent research, measurable results, and public service.
+We value our partners and benefit from their support.
+These diverse individuals and organizations bring resources, energy, and expertise to Pew; provide new perspectives and insights as our work moves forward; and offer valuable lessons for solving problems.

-Pew provides technical assistance to help non-profit organizations, businesses, cities, states, and national governments make evidence-based policy decisions.
-We analyze data; develop implementation plans; tailor models to the specific needs of the organizations we are working with; monitor progress; and help interpret results.
+Pew provides technical assistance to help nonprofit organizations, businesses, and governments make evidence-based policy decisions.
+We analyze data, develop implementation plans, tailor models to the specific needs of the organizations with which we work, monitor progress, and help interpret results.

 For some initiatives, we combine research and policy work with strong and carefully planned advocacy campaigns.
 We design innovative policy solutions, build coalitions, and help diverse stakeholders find common ground.
 Pew experts regularly testify about critical issues before Congress, state legislatures, and international bodies and help bring credible voices into policy debates.